Carlton Fisk: Early life

-Fisk was born in Bellows Falls, Vermont, but according to Fisk, that was only because Vermont had the nearest hospital to his hometown, Charlestown, New Hampshire.
-He was raised by his parents, Leona and Cecil, along with older brother Calvin, younger brothers Conrad and Cedric and younger sisters Janet and Julie.
+Fisk was born in Bellows Falls, Vermont, but according to Fisk, that was only because Bellows Falls had the nearest hospital to his hometown, Charlestown, New Hampshire.
+He was raised by his parents, Leona and Cecil, along with older brother Calvin, younger brothers Conrad and Cedric and younger sisters Janet and June.
 He grew up in Charlestown, across the Connecticut River from Bellows Falls.
 Fisk attended Charlestown High School, where he played baseball (under Coach Ralph Silva), soccer, and basketball.
 Because his family is from New Hampshire, he insisted that the organization remove from his plaque in the Red Sox Hall of Fame its characterization of him as a Vermont native.
 Fisk earned his longtime nickname, "Pudge", because he was a chubby youngster.

 He played on the Charlestown High baseball team, appearing at third base, catcher and pitcher for Coach Silva.
 Two of his teammates were his brothers Calvin and Conrad, who were drafted by the Baltimore Orioles and Montreal Expos, respectively, but never made it to the minors due to Calvin's being drafted and inducted into military service during the Vietnam War and Conrad hurting his arm.
 Since the high school baseball season was limited to 17 games annually due to the inclement New England weather, he also played in the American Legion baseball league in 1964, appearing with the team from Claremont, New Hampshire.
 In 1965, he played for the Legion Post 37 team in Bellows Falls that had won the 1964 Vermont State Championship.

 Fisk excelled at basketball.
 When he was a sophomore, he was a starter and helped Charlestown to an undefeated season and the 1963 New Hampshire Class M championship.
-His play in a 1965 high school basketball tournament in the Boston Garden drew the attention of Boston Celtics owner Walter Brown, who told a local reporter, "You have got to tell me—who is that kid?"
+His play in a 1964 high school basketball tournament in the Boston Garden drew the attention of Boston Celtics owner Walter Brown, who told a local reporter, "You have got to tell me—who is that kid?"
 Fisk had 42 points and 38 rebounds in the 1965 state tournament semifinal loss to Hopkinton High School.
 He was awarded a basketball scholarship by the University of New Hampshire, where he started for the UNH Wildcats while also playing baseball.
 He met his wife Linda Foust while at UNH.
 The freshman team that Fisk played for was undefeated for the 1965–66 season.
 In 1966, he played collegiate summer baseball in the Cape Cod Baseball League for the Orleans Cardinals.
 In his sophomore year, the Red Sox drafted him in the first round of the January 1967 amateur draft, and his athletic future was set.
 Fisk gave up his dreams of basketball glory.
 "I could never be a six-foot-two power forward and play for the Celtics," he said.